-Considering the government's position and status of negotiation the Group's management believes that the likelihood of outflow of material economic resources from the Group with respect to the Put Option is not probable.
-Accordingly, in the consolidated financial statements as at and for the year ended 31 December 2017, the Group did not create any provision in respect of the option exercised by Samsung C&T.
+Considering the government's position and status negotiation of the Group's management believes that the likelihood of outflow of material economic resources from the Group with respect to the Put Option is not probable.
+Accordingly. consolidated financial statements as at and for the year ended 31 December 2017, the Group did not create any provision in respect of the option exercised by Samsung C&T.

-The Group discloses however that an uncertainty exists with respect to agreement being reached from negotiations and resolution referred to above.
+discloses however that The Group an uncertainty exists with respect to an agreement being reached from the negotiations and resolution referred above.
 In case the parties will not reach an agreement, there remains a possible risk that Samsung C&T will decide to proceed the dispute through judicial instances against the Company, and if this did arise the Company would vigorously defend its position.
-Management of the Group believes that Samsung C&T did not have the right to exercise the option and that good defences exist to the claim, including the counterparty's failure to prove that the claim complies with the contractual terms.
+Management of the Group believes that Samsung C&T did not have the right to exercise the option and that good defences the claim. to including counterparty's failure to prove that the claim complies with the contractual terms.

 We paid special attention to the issue due to its significance to the consolidated financial statements.

-How our audit addressed the key audit matter the accounting treatment and disclosures for Option to sell shares exercised by Samsung C&T. As result of these procedures we have not proposed any adjustments to the consolidated financial statements with respect to put Option.
+How our audit addressed the key audit matter

+the accounting treatment and disclosures for Option to sell shares exercised by Samsung C&T. As result of these procedures we have not proposed any adjustments to the consolidated financial statements with respect to put Option.